Learning and Teaching Survey

 The Pro Vice-Chancellor(Education) meets with each faculty dean and senior staff to review what students have said and what is planned in response.
 Student feedback is used to help determine University and faculty priorities for the next year.

 Staff Resources for Survey Promotion

 Staff can do a lot to help students understand the importance of the Learning and Teaching Survey, and every year the Academic Quality Office creates resources to assist staff to communicate with students about the survey.
 The PowerPoint slides about the survey (below) can be shown to classes, and information will be posted on the University website and on Canvas for students to see.

 We ask a random (representative) sample of students for feedback on their experience at the University, so if you have been invited please let us know what you think, so we can build on what we’re getting right and make improvements where things aren’t working.

 Questions have an emphasis on the learning and teaching aspects of students’ experience University as well as social factors which support students’ learning.
 Survey results are reported in aggregate to faculties each year and assist faculties to set priorities and areas of focus in learning and teaching.

-If you have questions about the survey, please contact AskAuckland at firstname.lastname@example.org or on 0800 61 62 63.
+If you have questions about the survey, please contact the Academic Quality Office at firstname.lastname@example.org.